-Based on the analysis and principles established in Section 6, a policy framework to implement the recommended transitional approach is as follows:
+Based on the analysis and principles established in Section 6, a new policy framework to implement the recommended transitional approach is required.
+An Official Plan Amendment has been prepared to reflect the recommendations summarized below and is attached as Appendix B:

 - 1. The policy framework should introduce the intent of the transitional policy framework, which is to balance the needs of existing businesses while ensuring that the overall vision for the corridor is not being negatively impacted or precluded. - 2.
 The policies should set out the transitional framework including directing certain matters to be addressed by the zoning by-law: - a.
 Existing uses should be permitted within existing buildings and recognized as permitted uses in the zoning by-law.
 However, expansions of existing buildings that are not in conformity with the Official Plan and Secondary Plan will be limited to expand by 10%, as set out in the Zoning By-law. - b.
 Uses and buildings will not be permitted to change use to an alternative lower order commercial use or other use which would be impactful to the intended mix of uses in the corridor. - c.
 Reconstruction of existing buildings should work towards an improved built form which advances the vision for the corridor.
 This will vary considerably based on the specific nature of the site and the proposal.
 In some cases, it may be suitable to encourage the owner to reconstruct the building in a manner that better addresses the Queen Street streetscape.
 The Secondary Plan needs to be updated to establish suitable policies to guide reconstruction. - d.
 Infill development should only be contemplated through a zoning by-law amendment which will need to demonstrate a long-term plan for phasing in a mixed-use development on the site and other locational and size criteria.
-The emphasis is for the City to work with the owner to locate any proposed infill buildings in a manner hat best contributes positively to the evolution of the Corridor and its built form objectives.
+The emphasis is for the City to work with the owner to locate any proposed infill buildings in a manner that best contributes positively to the evolution of the Corridor and its built form objectives.
 Generally, the Queen Street frontage should be utilized for multi-storey buildings that frame the streetscape.
 Additionally, the City should be contemplating the long-term provision of new roadways as intended by the Secondary Plan.

 - e.
 Changes in use within an existing building should be permitted, but only if the proposed use is permitted by the Secondary Plan. - 3.
-The policies should direct a review of the transitional policies, permitted uses and heights and densities, based upon outcomes of the Queen Street Transit Master Plan / identification of Major Transit Station Areas, and/or the Official Plan Review, as appropriate.
-This should include consideration for pre-zoning any detailed recommended standards as an outcome of that exercise. - 4.
 There should be policies to address the potential need for lot consolidation, recognizing that many sites in the corridor (particularly west of Kennedy Road) may not sufficiently accommodate the type of development that is envisaged without some degree of lot consolidation.
 If surrounding parcels are not thoughtfully considered, redevelopment might be precluded on remaining lots.
-This could involve requiring submission of a tertiary plan in some cases or addressing the matter otherwise in the development application. - 5.
+This could involve requiring submission of a tertiary plan in some cases or addressing the matter otherwise in the development application. - 4.
 Similarly, the fragmentation of ownership, such as through the introduction of condominium ownership of commercial uses, should be discouraged.
 Condominium ownership would decrease the likelihood that development could reoccur.